wizzat/arsimto/README.md

 		done ;
 	done

-Note that if this is real life, you might choose not to do the --data= option for your add, but rather --collect which will SSH to the server and collect some data from it.
-Tying the "add" portion into Facter might be a nice addition in the future.
+Note that if this is real life, you might choose not to do the `--data=` option for your add, but rather `--collect` which will SSH to the server and collect some data from it.
+Tying the `add` command into Facter might be a nice addition in the future.

 Now we have two datacenters, we should reflect that.
 We'll pretend these are in